RELEBOHILE-PHEKO/Autism-Risk-Screening/README.md

-# Autism Risk Screening — Lesedi Lens
+# Cross-Dataset Evaluation of Machine-Learning Autism Risk Screening with Fairness Analysis for a Lesotho Context
+ ##Lesedi Lens

 Lesedi Lens is a caregiver-facing Q-CHAT-10 autism screening prototype for children aged 18–36 months.
 The current implementation follows the notebook's